BetterToBest/research-hub/new-frame-and-lens.md

 LEFT: Bodily autonomy means the decision belongs to the pregnant person, not the state.
 RIGHT: Protecting potential life is a core moral obligation, deserving legal weight from conception or viability onward.
 HEAD: Compassionism doesn't resolve that underlying moral disagreement, and isn't trying to.
 What it can do is shrink the number of abortions driven by economic desperation rather than genuine preference, by guaranteeing basic housing, healthcare, and childcare support through PTH, PTF, and CCO regardless of income — so that whatever the decision is, it's made freely rather than forced by circumstance.
+TAIL: Leave the economic pressures untouched while the legal fight rages on, and the choice keeps getting made under duress no matter which law wins.

 ## Human & Civil Rights {#human-rights}
 TAG: Rights & Society
 LEFT: Equal protection requires proactively dismantling systemic discrimination against marginalized groups, including LGBTQ+ people.
 RIGHT: Equal treatment under existing law is the goal; identity-based carve-outs or mandates risk creating new forms of unequal treatment.
 HEAD: Social Zone Harmonization is explicit about this tension: it lets family-focused, LGBTQ+-affirming, faith-based, or otherwise value-aligned communities each organize locally around their own norms, while the Citizens Internet Portal keeps baseline civil-rights and anti-discrimination protections uniform and non-negotiable nationally.
+TAIL: Force one national template onto every community's values instead, and the backlash from whichever side loses just fuels the next round of the same fight.

 ## Free Speech & Big Tech {#free-speech}
 TAG: Rights & Society